Mike Ellery (DJ): Career

 In 1970, Ellery and Larry Lai, a colleague of his at Rediffusion, became the first in Singapore to start a mobile disco, which they called the Moby Dick.
 In this period, he would also moonlight for the Singapore Broadcasting Corporation under the alias "Roger Guest".
 The disco had been Lai's idea and they were soon joined by DJ Brian Richmond.
 By the mid-1970s, he was "pissed off" by his boss at Rediffusion.
 He had been guaranteed a job by a friend of his at the BBC World Service in Britain and his children were looking to further their studies in the United Kingdom so he left with his family for London in around 1976 and 1977.
 In 1979, Ellery returned to Singapore to found a recording studio with Lai, which they called Sound Lab Studios.
 In April 1980, he began hosting the Sony-Betamax Show, a television game show sponsored by Sony-Betamax which aired on Channel 5, along with Chris Ho and Susan Ng.
 In December, RJ of the New Nation opined that Ellery's "handling of the Sony-Betamax Show served notice that we should not tolerate anyone less professional."
 From 1 January 1982, Ellery began hosting radio programmes on SBC Radio.
 He appeared in the musical programme Face the Music, which first aired in April.
 Eventually, Ellery and Lai parted ways due to a "difference in ambition".
 In 1983, he established Cuevision, an audiovisual consultancy firm which produced corporate videos.
 He served as the company's general manager.

 Ellery "handpicked records for broadcast and subscribed to brand-new American singles weekly".
 He also introduced the American Top 40 and the Dick Clark Record Show to Singapore.
 He had a personal preference for the American charts, believing that the British charts were "terrible" and that the artists on the second chart were "pretty noisy".
 He also hired and mentored fellow Rediffusion DJs Lai, Tan Hock Lye, Tat Swee Leong, Paul Cheong and Chris Ho, as well as Vernon Cornelius of The Quests.

 Personal life and death

 When Ellery first came to Kuala Lumpur, he stayed at the Hill View Boarding House.
 While working in Kuala Lumpur, he married a "local girl" with whom he had two children by 1960.
 Despite living in Singapore for most of his life, he never became a Permanent Resident or a Singaporean citizen.
 As such, he was forced to leave Singapore when he failed to get his employment pass renewed in 2012.
 He moved to Thailand as he wished to remain in Asia but eventually, he returned to England on account of ill health.
 He began living in Heathfield, East Sussex as he wished to be closer to his family.

-In June 2014, Ellery suffered a stroke which left him wheelchair-bound.
+In June 2014, Ellery suffered a stroke, after which he used a wheelchair.
 He was then diagnosed with lymphoma in September.
 On 3 February 2015, he died of cancer.
 His body was cremated following a funeral.